 Who is the defendant in a car accident lawsuit?

 There can be one or several defendants in a car accident case.
-For example, if you’re hit by a commercial vehicle, potential defendants could include the other driver, his insurance agency, the company that owns the fleet of cars, and even the car manufacturer if there’s evidence of a manufacturing defect that caused the brakes or airbags to fail.
-Also, a government agency could be a defendant if the agency was negligent in road construction, upkeep, or signage.
+For example, if a commercial vehicle hits you, potential defendants could include the other driver, the company that owns the fleet of cars, and others.

 How long does a car accident lawsuit take?

-Each car accident case is different, depending on how many witnesses need to be interviewed, the amount of evidence to be examined, who is at fault, the number of defendants, and the willingness of the defendant(s) to negotiate.
-Cases can take a few months to a few years to reach a settlement agreement or jury award.
-Settlements often happen faster than cases where courtroom litigation is required, but settling can result in less money.
-A Minneapolis car accident attorney at Tyroler Leonard Injury Law can advise you about the potential timeframe for your case.
+Each car accident case is different, so cases can take a few months to a few years to reach a settlement agreement or jury award.
+Settlements often happen faster than cases where a trial occurs, but settling may result in less money.